MicrosoftDocs/learn/learn-pr/wwl-sci/get-tips-tricks-teach-sc-400-information-protection-administrator/includes/6-explore-best-practices-for-module-3.md

 Module 3 Overview

 As you begin to teach this module, get familiar with what students learn during the module.
-In this module students learn how to manage content lifecycles by using the different solutions to import, store, and classify business critical data in order to keep what's needed and delete what's not.
+In this module, students learn how to manage content lifecycles by using the different solutions to import, store, and classify business critical data to keep what's needed and delete what's not.

 This module consists of three lessons: